paulriddhiman793/speech/README.md

     *   Open Google Chrome.
     *   In the address bar, type `chrome://version` and press Enter.
     *   Look for the "Profile Path" field.
 The profile directory name is the last part of the path (e.g., "Profile 1").

+## News API Key Configuration

+To use the news functionality, you must set the following environment variable:

+*   `NEWS_API_KEY`: Your News API key.
+You can get a free developer key from [https://newsapi.org/](https://newsapi.org/) by registering for an account.

+## Groq API Key Configuration

+To use the chat functionality, you must set the following environment variable:

+*   `GROQ_API_KEY`: Your Groq Cloud API key.

 ## Email Configuration